rbrtsmith/rbrtsmith.github.io/_posts/2015-02-26-building-a-high-performance-lazy-load-module.md

 been reduced it won't be so noticeable to the user, as the page will render before all the images have downloaded.

-First I will create a very rudamentary, very low performance lazy load with the use of some data attributes and some JavaScript.
+First I will create a very rudamentary, low performance lazy load with the use of some data attributes and some JavaScript.
 Then I will demonstrate how we can vastly improve the performance.

 With the images we populate the src with a blank GIF, it inavlidates the markup if you leave the src attribute blank.
-Then you would put the location of the image into the lazy-src sata attribute.
-Put a JavaScript hook into the classname, and don't forget to put some drescriptive text on the alt attribute.
+Then you would put the url of the image into the lazy-src data attribute.
+Put a JavaScript hook into the classname, and don't forget to put some descriptive text on the alt attribute.

 {% highlight html %}